 - The BA.1, BA.4 and BA.5 sub-lineages of the Omicron variant have a mutation that results in a failure of certain PCR test platforms to detect the S gene.
 This mutation is typically not present in the BA.2 sub-lineage, and therefore the detection of an S gene can be used as a proxy to estimate the prevalence of BA.2 in the community. - A PCR testing platform used by a large private pathology provider in NSW can routinely report on detection of the S gene in a specimen positive for SARS-CoV-2.
-Around 78% of SARS-CoV-2 positive specimens currently have an S gene detected.
-This indicates that the BA.2 sub-lineage likely makes up around 78% of the SARSCoV-2 detected in NSW.
+Around 69% of SARS-CoV-2 positive specimens currently have an S gene detected and 31% do not.
+This indicates that the BA.2 sub-lineage likely constitutes around 69% of the SARS-CoV-2 detected in NSW, and the BA.1, BA.4 and BA.5 sub-lineages constitute 31%.
 The S gene failure specimens have been prioritised for WGS, with the majority of these now being identified as BA.4 and BA.5, rather than BA.1.

 Figure 16.
-Proportion of samples with S gene target failure (SGTF), 1 March 2022 to 12 June 2022
+Proportion of samples with S gene target failure (SGTF), 1 March 2022 to 18 June 2022